 Many martial arts include weapon training such as nunchuks, kobutan, shuriken (ninja throwing stars) and Sai.
 Other arts include various types of sword training such as Iaido or Kendo.
 What kind of weapons training does Krav Maga include?

 Krav Maga is a practical style, designed for one purpose only; survival in today's world.
-As such the weapons we train with are the weapons that we will readily find in our daily life in Israel.
+As such the weapons we train with are the weapons that we will readily find in our daily life in Israel and around the world.

-All IDF recruits learn to use the M -16 rifle as a blunt weapon.
+All IDF (Israel Defense Forces) recruits learn to use the M -16 rifle as a blunt weapon.
 They also learn to defend against an M -16 being pointed at them.
 This is because M–16 rifles are very common around here and it is most practical to learn how to handle one; both in defense and offense.
+The general rule is: understand the weapon that might be used against you.
+Learn how to use the weapon and how to defend against it.
+Understanding how the weapon works will help you defend against it.

 Defending against a M-16 rifle being pointed at you, at close range